chinapedia/wikipedia.abstract.en/Page/Seabee.md

 2a.
 The Seabee NTCs were named for former heads of the Civil Engineer Corps and the Bureau of Yards and Docks: Rear Admiral Mordecai T. _Endicott_, 1898-1907, Rear Admiral Harry H. _Rousseau_, 1907-1907, Rear Admiral Richard C. _Hollyday_, 1907–1912, Rear Admiral Charles W. _Parks_, 1918-1921.[355]
 Camp Peary was named for Rear Admiral Robert Peary CEC.
 They also named a Training Center for their first CEC killed in combat, Lt.
 Irwin W. Lee and Lt. (jg) George W. Stephenson of the 24th CB.[356]

 2b.
-80 px  Presidential Unit Citation USN/USMC : – The 6th CB with the 1st Marine Div. on Guadalcanal.[357]
+Presidential Unit Citation USN/USMC : – The 6th CB with the 1st Marine Div. on Guadalcanal.[357]

 2c.
-80 px  Presidential Unit Citation USN/USMC : – The 18th CB with the 2nd Marine Div. on Tarawa[358]
+Presidential Unit Citation USN/USMC : – The 18th CB with the 2nd Marine Div. on Tarawa[358]

 2d.
-80 px  Presidential Unit Citation USN/USMC : – The 33rd CBs shore party detachment[359][360] with the 1st Marine Div. on Peleliu
+Presidential Unit Citation USN/USMC : – The 33rd CBs shore party detachment[359][360] with the 1st Marine Div. on Peleliu

 2e.
-80 px  Presidential Unit Citation USN/USMC : – The 73rd CBs shore party detachment[361][362] with the 1st Marine Div. on Peleliu
+Presidential Unit Citation USN/USMC : – The 73rd CBs shore party detachment[361][362] with the 1st Marine Div. on Peleliu

 2f.
-United_States_Army_and_U.S._Air_Force_Presidential_Unit_Citation_ribbon.svg  Presidential Unit Citation U.S. ARMY : – 40th CB plus 12 men from the 78th CB with the 1st Cavalry Div. on Los Negros[363]
+Presidential Unit Citation U.S. ARMY : – 40th CB plus 12 men from the 78th CB with the 1st Cavalry Div. on Los Negros[363]

 2g.
-80 px  Presidential Unit Citation USN/USMC : – The 121st CB with the 4th Marine Div. on Saipan and Tinian[364]
+Presidential Unit Citation USN/USMC : – The 121st CB with the 4th Marine Div. on Saipan and Tinian[364]

 2h.
 When the 18th, 19th and 25th CBs were transferred to the Marine Corps they each were reduced in size by one company plus 1/5th of Hq Co.
 This was done to match the organization of a USMC battalion.
 B Co from the 25th CB[365] and C Co from the 18th CB[366] were used in the formation of the 53rd CB.
 The company from the 19th CB went towards the formation of the 121st CB.